jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/getting-started.md

     [Client/Server](#spring-geode-samples-getting-started-run-app-clientserver)
     topic.

-4. And finally, we deploy the application to *Pivotal Platform* and bind our application to a provisioned *Pivotal Cloud Cache* (PCC) service instance.
+4. And finally, we deploy the application to *Tanzu Application Service* and bind our application to a provisioned *[vmware-gemfire-name] for TAS* service instance.
 Goto the [Cloud Platform](#spring-geode-samples-getting-started-run-app-cloudplatform) topic.